Join The Movement to Stop Plastic Pollution!

-Plastics are choking marine life, our waterways, and our bodies.
+Plastics are choking our waterways, marine life, and even our bodies.
 The latest study1 shows that since large-scale plastic production began in the 1950s, 8.3 billion metric tons of plastic have been produced.
-Plastics take hundreds of years to biodegrade, and only a small percentage is recycled.
+Plastic takes hundreds of years to biodegrade, and only a small percentage of what is produced is recycled.

 Each year more than 8 million metric tons2 of plastic end up in our oceans, and microplastics -- including microbeads and microfibers -- present the biggest challenge.
 There are 51 trillion microplastic particles suspended in our seas.
 That's 500 times more than the number of stars in our galaxy.3